(No) Sleeping on the job: Hybrid work and your sleep habits

 This can make it difficult to switch off and unplug from work in the evening.

-This means employees can receive notifications and work-related messages even outside of work hours.
+This means employees can receive notifications and work-related messages even outside of work hours, leading to increased stress.

 Disrupted routines